ZeinyLing/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW4/README.md

 The following modifications and strategies are applied in the model and training process:

-1. Apply horizontal flip and vertical flip for data augmentation.
+1. Uses residual learning to predict only the degradation correction.
-2. Update masks and bounding boxes after image flipping.
+2. Uses Charbonnier Loss for stable image restoration training.
-3. Use ImageNet pretrained weights to improve feature extraction.
+3. Uses	DetailRefineBlock.
-4. Train the model with AdamW optimizer.
+4. Uses	FrequencyEnhanceBlock.
-5. Use CosineAnnealingLR to adjust the learning rate.
+5. Uses	Gated skip fusion.

 ## Additional experiments